hansehv/SamplerBox/boot/samplerbox/README_CSV.txt

 - Val: The value for this control change sent by this controller (this is often configurable) Value -1 indicates a continuous controller (wheel, pot, drawbar) This list will be appended with the notenames as defined in keynotes.csv:
+  The controller name is this notename
-  The CC of these notes is defined in the configuration.txt via NOTES_CC The Val is the notenumber (so when used as controller, standard C4 sends CC=60) All this to facilitate the "Ctrl" in the notemaps
+  The CC of these notes is defined in the configuration.txt via NOTES_CC The Val is the notenumber (so C4 sends CC=60, but this is transparant for you) All this to facilitate the "Ctrl" in the notemaps
   It requires the optional keynotes.csv
 ---- ==> the distributed file showes my setup, you should adapt that to your equipment